KevinHaylett/takens-embedding-transformer/START_HERE.md

 ---

+## Model File Structure

+As currently implemented, the inference modules expect models to follow this structure:

+Main working Directory: C:\Marina\

+\models\model_name\model.pt

+\models\model_name\vocabulary.json

+During training, when a new model is created using the unified_training module, the generated model and vocabulary files are written to the root directory by default.
+These files must be manually moved into the appropriate \models\model_name\ directory before inference can be run.

+**File paths can be modified within the relevant modules to suit alternative directory layouts.
+If you do so, ensure that all file references remain consistent, particularly within:**

+unified_training

+unified_run

+unified_run_vocab_check

+**GitHub File Size Constraints**

+Due to GitHub file size limits, larger trained models are not included in the repository.
+These models must be built locally from the provided training data using the unified_training module.

+**Once a model has been trained and placed in the correct directory, inference can be performed using either:**

+unified_run

+unified_run_vocab_check

+---

 ## ⚠️ Important: This is Proof-of-Principle Code

 This software was developed **purely to demonstrate that the core idea works**.
 It is: